 Having moved to the property only a few years prior, Cliff has made significant progress setting up his food garden on the site of an old sheep farm and tackling some of the location’s challenges.
 The soil is a black cracking clay over bluestone, which is full of nutrients when moist, but low rainfall in the area can make it difficult to work with the soil for extended periods.

-Wind is probably the most prominent gardening issue in the area, and apart from planting around 300 trees around the property boundary, Cliff has installed some interesting windbreaks to protect his fruit trees.
+Wind is probably the most prominent gardening issue in the area, and apart from planting around 300 native trees around the property boundary, Cliff has installed some interesting windbreaks to protect his fruit trees.

 * when choosing netting, consider the size of the holes – you want a minimum of 7mm holes to let the bees in, but too much larger and cabbage white butterflies can get through as well.
+Note that shade cloth has a very different weave to wind-break material (this seems impossible to source in Tasmania).
+Shade cloth is readily available but not suited for wind protection.

 Outside the netting, the loquat trees are thriving within these tall shelters, and the yuzu citrus has its own wind and frost protection cover.

-He has employed a unique method for encouraging the fruit trees to develop a deep root system – boxing the area to raise them up slightly, then letting the grass grow up around them.
-Because the grass dominates the upper soil layer, it forces the tree to send it’s roots deeper to find a more consistent source of water and nutrients.
+Because the grass dominates the upper soil layer, it forces the tree to send its roots deeper to find a more consistent source of water and nutrients.

 Cliff has built a series of veggie beds from recycled materials, bringing in some soil and then building up with thick layers of mulch and manure.